 When you get married and exchange rings the wedding ring becomes a symbol of your love and dedication to your significant other.
 When your partner dies it can be difficult to know what to do with the ring, but there is no pressure to take it off or make any decisions straight away.
+Your decision may depend on the circumstances of death, your attachment to the ring and whether or not it provides comfort or upsetting reminders of their illness.
 These are some of the most popular choices for dealing with a wedding ring when you become widowed:

 Keep wearing it;